Skidamek/AutoModpack/README.md

 # How to install

+Download the latest version of the mod from [here](https://github.com/Skidamek/AutoModpack/releases/download/latest/AutoModpack.jar).

+You need also download the fabric api if using fabric or Quilt Standard Libraries (QSL) if using quilt.

+Put it into the `mods` folder of your minecraft/server installation.

+Launch the game your game/server.

 **- Client**

-Download the latest version of the mod from [here](https://github.com/Skidamek/AutoModpack/releases/download/latest/AutoModpack.jar).

-You need also download the fabric api.

-Put it into the `mods` folder of your minecraft installation.

-Launch the game your game.

 After join the server with modpack from this mod, mods will be automatically downloaded.

 **- Server**

 **Open port 30037 on your server!
-TCP/UDP** (you will, can change it in the config, config coming soon)

-Download the latest version of the mod from [here](https://github.com/Skidamek/AutoModpack/releases/download/latest/AutoModpack.jar).

-You need also download the fabric api.

-Put it into the `mods` folder of your server installation.

-Launch the game your server.
+TCP/UDP**

 Add mods/configs what ever you want in your modpack to the `./AutoModpack/modpack/` directory.